Theory of optimal transport for Lorentzian cost functions: Abstract

 \section{Abstract}

-The optimal transport problem is studied in the context of Lorentz-Finsler geometry.
-For globally hyperbolic Lorentz-Finsler spacetimes the first Kantorovich problem and the Monge problem are solved.
-Further the intermediate regularity of the transport paths is studied.
-These results generalize parts of \cite{berpue} and \cite{br2}.
+The optimal transport problem in the context of Lorentz-Finsler geometry is studied.
+Besides deducing the existence of optimal couplings a result on the intermediate regularity of optimal couplings is given.
+One further establishes a solution to the Monge problem and an exact criterion for the existence of causal couplings.
+The results generalize parts of \cite{berpue}, \cite{br2} and \cite{eckmil}.